oconnor663/applied_crypto_2021_fall/sha256/readme.md

 ### Problem 11: the compression function

+Finally, we've arrived at a piece big enough that we've actually heard of it before.
 The compression function is the trapezoid from the Merkle–Damgård diagram above.
-Finally, we've arrived at a piece big enough that we've actually heard of it before.
-This is where we're going to see the "round loop" that executes the round function 64 times, once for each of the 64 rounds of SHA-256.
+This is where we're going to write the "round loop" that executes the round function 64 times, once for each of the 64 rounds of SHA-256.

 We saw the `round_constant` argument above.
 We need to start by copying the array of values that we'll use for this argument.
 Paste the following into your